The 50th Law: Synopsis

 Each of the 10 chapters in the book explains a factor of fearlessness and begins by telling how 50 Cent learned this Fearless Philosophy in Southside Queens.
 The 50th Law illustrates the laws of the book by supplementing anecdotes from 50 Cent's life with historical examples from Malcolm X, Miles Davis, Sun Tzu, François de La Rochefoucauld, Machiavelli, Richard Wright, James Baldwin, Thucydides, Dostoyevsky, Charlie Parker, and the Baron de Montesquieu.

 Reception

 The book debuted at #5 on The New York Times Bestseller list and was a USA Today bestseller.
-The book was met with positive reviews, with the New York Post calling The 50th Law "a modern day Art of War," The Guardian referring to the book as "a manual on power similar to the works of Machiavelli and Sun Tzu," and Library Journal stating that The 50th Law is written for "anyone interested in how to succeed in business and the game of life."
+The New York Post called The 50th Law "a modern day Art of War," The Guardian referred to the book as "a manual on power similar to the works of Machiavelli and Sun Tzu," and Library Journal noted that The 50th Law is written for "anyone interested in how to succeed in business and the game of life."

 The book was also mentioned in The New York Times, MSNBC, The New York Daily News, Forbes, Business Insider, Fast Company, The Daily Telegraph, Vibe and Billboard.
 In promotion of the book, Greene and 50 Cent appeared on The Today Show, CNBC, ABC, BBC and MTV News.
 The 50th Law was also published as a 60-page comic book.